Support For Care Experienced Young People

 Most young people that have grown up in the care of the Local Authority start moving into independent living when they are 16 years of age.
 Choosing a life path and gaining independence is an exciting season in a young person’s life, but it can also prove to be daunting and vulnerable for many of those who have been cared for.

-Despite the incredibly self-sacrificing care and support given to these young people both practical and human resources are limited.
+Despite the incredibly self-sacrificing care and support given by our local authority to these young people both practical and human resources are limited.

 At hopespring, we aim to support our local authority and those vulnerable young people into independent living, and remind them that they have value and that there are those who care.

 Each week, we provide in excess of 80kg of food to our Next Steps team.